 This article will cover everything you need to know about brain stem damage and how the recovery process works.
 Use the following links to jump ahead to certain sections:

-What Is the Brain Stem?
+What Does the Brain Stem Do?

-Located at the base of the skull directly above the spinal cord.
+The brain stem is located at the base of the skull directly above the spinal cord.
 It connects the brain and spinal cord, which transports messages via neural pathways throughout the body.
 The brain stem is also responsible for critical functions that keep you alive and aware of your surroundings, making it one of the most important areas of the brain.

 - Midbrain.
 At the top of the brain stem rests the midbrain.
 This structure plays a large role in muscle movement, particularly eye movement.